 Permanent and short-term career opportunities are posted below when they become available.

-The HD Centre is willing to offers students an opportunity to acquire direct exposure and allow them to contribute to the organisation’s work through internships.
+HD is willing to offers students an opportunity to acquire direct exposure and allow them to contribute to the organisation’s work through internships.
 Each intern will be paid a stipend for the duration of their internship.

-When positions become available, the HD Centre will give preference to students undertaking degrees in political science, international relations, peace and conflict, human rights, humanitarian law or equivalent.
+When positions become available, HD will give preference to students undertaking degrees in political science, international relations, peace and conflict, human rights, humanitarian law or equivalent.
 Eligible candidates must also be fluent in English.

 Knowledge in pre- and post-conflict situations, conflict resolution and peacemaking, with experience in researching, analysing and writing on political contexts will be strongly favoured.